studioloft/studioloft.github.io/_pages/privacypolicy.md

 <h3>Embedded content from other websites</h3>
 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.
 These websites may collect data about you, use cookies, embed additional third-party tracking, and monitor your interaction with that embedded content, including tracking your interaction with the embedded content if you have an account and are logged in to that website.
 We strongly advise You to review the Privacy Policy of every site you visit.
 We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.

-Cyber Uncovered includes links to external websites that are not provided or maintained by or in any way affiliated with our site.
-Please note that Cyber Uncovered does not guarantee the accuract, relevance, timeliness, or completeness of any information on these external websites.
+Studio Loft Media includes links to external websites that are not provided or maintained by or in any way affiliated with our site.
+Please note that Studio Loft Media does not guarantee the accuract, relevance, timeliness, or completeness of any information on these external websites.

-Cyber Uncovered does not warrant that this service or external content featured within this service is free of viruses or other harmful components.
+Studio Loft Media does not warrant that this service or external content featured within this service is free of viruses or other harmful components.

 <h3>Disclosure</h3>
 The information contained on the service is for general information purposes only.

-Cyber Uncovered is provided with good intentions on an “as-is” basis, without warranty, and disclaiming liability for damages.
+Studio Loft Media is provided with good intentions on an “as-is” basis, without warranty, and disclaiming liability for damages.

-Cyber Uncovered is not a law firm.
-As such, the Cyber Uncovered website and contributors are not providing legal advice.
-The material and recommendations in our website and guides do not constitute legal advice nor does contributing to the website or communicating with Cyber Uncovered or other contributors about our website create an attorney-client relationship.
+Studio Loft Media is not a law firm.
+As such, the Studio Loft Media website and contributors are not providing legal advice.
+The material and recommendations in our website and guides do not constitute legal advice nor does contributing to the website or communicating with Studio Loft Media or other contributors about our website create an attorney-client relationship.

-Cyber Uncovered additionally does not warrant that this website will be constantly available, or available at all.
+Studio Loft Media additionally does not warrant that this website will be constantly available, or available at all.

 For additional information please refer to our Disclaimer page.